Orthopyroxene/Cover-Letter/README.md

 As part of my ongoing projects in QGIS, I am developing a unique web mapping application tailored for Dungeons and Dragons enthusiasts.
 This application allows users to create detailed, interactive maps based on real-world suburb data, enabling them to design and manage campaigns with geographic precision.

 ### Project Overview
 - **Objective:** To integrate real-world geography into D&D campaigns by transforming suburb maps into fantasy settings.
+Looking to develop skillset in relation to user interactivity.
 - **Tools Used:** QGIS for map creation and processing, integrated into a web platform for interactive user engagement.
+Maps created using Inkarnate.
 - **Current Status:** In development, with several prototype maps already created.
+Developing interactivity between large and small scale maps.

 ### Sample Maps
 Below are some examples of the progress I've made with maps of Glen Forrest, showcasing both a grid overlay for gameplay and a poster-style map for storytelling:

 ![Glen Forrest Grid](https://github.com/Orthopyroxene/Cover-Letter/blob/main/Images/Glen_Forrest_Grid.png)
-*Figure: Interactive grid map of Glen Forrest designed for tactical gameplay.*
+*Figure 1: Interactive grid map of Glen Forrest.*

 ![Glen Forrest Poster](https://github.com/Orthopyroxene/Cover-Letter/blob/main/Images/Glen_Forrest_Poster.png)
-*Figure: Poster map of Glen Forrest, ideal for campaign storytelling and setting context.*
+*Figure 2: Poster map of Glen Forrest.*

 These maps exemplify how geographical data can be transformed into engaging game aids, enhancing the D&D experience by grounding fantasy adventures in real-world locations.